 - (WT#1) Supporting IMS application data channel establishment in alerting phase for normal IMS DC session

-Customized ringback tone service has been provided in IMS network for long time.
-When IMS data channel is introduced, it is considered to enhance the user experience of Customized ringback tone service by providing application DC during alerting phase.
-The application DC can be used to provide interaction capability to the calling user, e.g. media other than voice/video e.g. emoji, java script, interactive UI for commenting, copying or forwarding regarding to the media.

 In Rel-19 it is supported that IMS application data channel can be established in alerting phase of a standalone IMS DC session.
-However, establishing application data channel in alerting phase for a normal IMS DC session, i.e. a IMS session with audio/video and DC media, has not yet supported and should be supported in Rel-20.
+However, establishing application data channel in alerting phase for a normal IMS DC session, i.e. an IMS session with audio/video and application data channel media, has not yet supported and should be supported in Rel-20.

 - (WT#2.1) It has been discussed in Rel-19 whether to enhance NEF services to expose IMS capability for MMTel service with voice/video media besides DC media and has been decided to not support it with the assumption to reuse OMA APIs.
-However exposing DC and voice/video media with different sets of APIs brings issues of insufficiency and market fragmentation.
-Using OMA for audio/vidio media and NEF service for DC media is inefficient which requires a IMS DC session has to be eatablished in two step that a IMS session with only voice/video media is established and a DC media is added further.
-Moreover, it is difficult to maintain and synchronize specification between different standard organizations.
-With an enhancement to NEF service it is simple to manage a session in one shot and in one API framework.
-It’s also user-friendly to the application developers.
+However, exposing DC and voice/video media with different sets of APIs brings issues of insufficiency and market fragmentation, and creating some gaps to support some use cases, e.g. customized ringback tone.,

 In event exposure framework defined in Rel-19 only DC related events detected by IMS AS are supported.
 But there are some specific DC events like downloading particular application using existing bootstrap data channel detected by DCSF are missing.
-Considering the cases requiring non-DC events, e.g. an third part AS wants to subscribe to any UE calling a 1800 number, event exposure framework need to be enhanced to support subscription and notification of non-DC events, otherwise the third party AS will never know subscriber specific and non-subscriber specific information related to the subscriber who is not DC capable.
+Considering the cases requiring non-DC events, e.g. a third part AS wants to subscribe to any UE calling a 1800 number, event exposure framework need to be enhanced to support subscription and notification of non-DC events, otherwise the third party AS will never know subscriber specific and non-subscriber specific information related to the subscriber whose UE is not DC capable.

 - (WT#2.2) In Rel-18 specification P2A/P2A2P DC establishment procedure has been specified in clause AC.7.2.2 and AC.7.2.3 in TS 23.228.
 However the procedure is not complete because it introduces interaction between the DCSF and DC AS but the service of DCSF and NEF used for the interaction is not defined.
-Therefore the details of interactions between DCSF and DC AS is not yet defined which may cause interoperability issues.
-It is necessary to specify the DCSF and NEF services to complete the procedures of P2A/P2A2P DC establishment procedure.